colette to close its doors after twenty years

-Saint Laurent will be taking over the illustrious boutique's Rue Saint Honore's location.
+Saint Laurent is reported to be taking over the illustrious boutique's Rue Saint Honore's location.

 Iconic Parisian boutique Colette announced today it will be closing down after twenty years, reports Business of Fashion.
-Their Rue Saint Honore location will now be taken over by Saint Laurent.
+Its Rue Saint Honore location will now be taken over by Saint Laurent.

 Celebrating 20 years in the fashion business, the store was founded in March 1997 by Colette Roussaux, a former tradeswoman from Sentier.
 In recent years the emporium of cool, visited by many (around four thousand a day during Fashion Week), was led by her daughter Sarah Andelman.